Warwick 3MT 2021 Finalist: "How the Brain Talks to Itself"

 ‘Behavioural Responses of C. elegans to Environmental Changes’ - 2015

 Andre Brown (Imperial College London, Clinical Sciences Centre)

 - Novel tracking software identified new, environment-induced, behaviours in C. elegans

 - Creative environments, utilising light and heat, expanded the nematode’s measurable behaviour space

-Dr. Yulia Timofeeva: University of Warwick, Department of Computer Science
+Prof. Yulia Timofeeva: University of Warwick, Department of Computer Science

-Dr. Kirill Volynski: UCL, Queen Square Institute of Neurology
+Prof. Kirill Volynski: UCL, Queen Square Institute of Neurology

 chris dot norman at warwick dot ac dot uk

 Office D2.11: Centre for Complexity Science, Zeeman Building